Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: SSC Evaluation Suite

-No standardised framework for evaluating SSC currently exists.
 In this section we describe our setup which uses several datasets and fine-grained offline metrics for each part of the conversion - timbre, pitch, rhythm.
-We hope that these help further advance the research in the field.
+As no standardised framework for evaluating SSC currently exists, we hope the proposed metrics, will help further advance research in this field.
+A detailed description of training configurations and hyper-parameters can be found in the Appendix.